AristotelisSifakis/University-Projects-and-Assignments/README.md

-This is my portfolio containing some of my projects and assignments during my university studies.
+This is my portfolio containing some of my projects and assignments of my university studies.